Betty White: Achievements and honors

+In 2025, the United States Postal Service unveiled a new stamp that features White on it.
+It is a Forever stamp and features White with the words "Forever USA" under her.

 Personal life

 While volunteering with the American Women's Voluntary Services, White met Air Force P-38 pilot Dick Barker.
 After the war, they were married in 1945 and moved to Belle Center, Ohio, where Barker owned a chicken farm; he wanted to embrace a simpler life, but White did not enjoy doing so.
 They returned to Los Angeles and divorced within a year.
 She married Hollywood talent agent Lane Allen in 1947, and they divorced in 1949 because he wanted to start a family but she wanted to focus on her career rather than having children.

 On June 14, 1963, White married television host Allen Ludden, whom she had met as a celebrity guest on his game show Password in 1961.
-Her legal name was changed to Betty White Ludden.
+Her legal name was changed to Betty Marion Ludden.
 He proposed to her at least twice before she accepted, and they remained married until he died from stomach cancer in Los Angeles on June 9, 1981.
 The couple appeared together in an episode of The Odd Couple featuring Felix's and Oscar's appearance on Password.

 Writer John Steinbeck was in White and Ludden's group of high-profile friends, and White wrote about the friendship in her 2011 book If You Ask Me (And of Course You Won't).
 Ludden had attended the same school as actress Elaine Anderson (Steinbeck's future wife) and Steinbeck later gave an early draft of his Nobel Prize in Literature acceptance speech to Ludden as a birthday gift.
 The couple also had a close friendship with blind musician and motivational speaker Tom Sullivan, whom they had met in 1968 while Sullivan was singing in a small club at the same time that White and Ludden were performing in a play on Cape Cod.
 White and Sullivan co-wrote a book, Leading Lady, about Sullivan's first seeing eye dog, who lived with White after being retired.

 White and Ludden had no children together, though she was the stepmother of his three children with Margaret McGloin Ludden, who had died of cancer in 1961.
 During an interview on Larry King Live, she was asked why she never remarried after Ludden's death.
 She replied, "Once you've had the best, who needs the rest?"
 When asked by James Lipton on Inside the Actors Studio in 2010 what she would like God to say to her if Heaven exists, she replied, "Come on in, Betty.
 Here's Allen."

 White attended the Unity Church, part of the New Thought movement.